Barrier States Theory for Safety-Critical Multi-Objective Control: Input-to-State Safety (ISSf) and Input-to-State Safe Stability (IS 3 )

 \begin{definition} The safety critical system \eqref{eq: control system dynamics} is said to be input-to-state safely stable (IS$^3$) if it is ISS (\autoref{def: ISS}) and ISSf (\autoref{def: ISSf}) with $\alpha_z \in \mathcal{KL}$.
 It is locally input-to-state safely stable (LIS$^3$) if it satisfies both properties locally. \end{definition}

-\begin{remark} For the safe stabilization problem, notice that the state space is now considered to be $\mathcal{S}$ and as mentioned earlier, the set of initial states must be in $\mathcal{S}$, as indicated in \cite{romdlony2019robustness} for the stabilization problem with guaranteed safety.
-Based on that, the new notion of input-to-state safe stability (IS$^3$) is defined over $\mathcal{S} \subset \mathcal{X}$. \end{remark}
+\begin{remark} In the safe stabilization problem, the state space is restricted to the safe set $\mathcal{S}$, and thus all initial conditions must lie within $\mathcal{S}$.
+Hence, the new notion of input-to-state safe stability (IS$^3$) is explicitly defined over $\mathcal{S} \subset \mathcal{X}$, consistent with existing literature \cite{romdlony2019robustness}. \end{remark}

 Based on those definitions, we can establish the following significant proposition that allows us to work with the safety embedded system to achieve IS$^3$ for the safety-critical system.

 \begin{proposition} The safety embedded system is (locally) ISS \eqref{eq: safety embedded system} if and only if the original system $\eqref{eq: control system dynamics}$ is (locally) IS$^3$. \end{proposition} \begin{proof} We prove the general case and the local case evidently follows.